janpatrix/IntiveAutomation/README.md

 Adjust executable name and path

-To execute the tests just run RunCukesTest IDE
+To execute the tests just run RunCukesTest in e.g. IntelliJ

 or run